-We utilize a quantitative approach for our top-level allocations and combine with a discretionary approach for our individual equity positions.
+We utilize a quantitative approach for top-level allocations and combine with a discretionary approach for individual equity positions.
 Our goal is to deliver stable growth through all economic environments.

 Our discretionary research is focused at the individual stock level.
 This generally entails screening stocks on a combination of fundamental and technical factors and then performing rigorous fundamental research and analysis on ideas we choose to evaluate further.
 Through our continued research, we have built up a storehouse of investment candidates - both long and short - that we can act upon when the market delivers to us, a price which provides an asymmetric reward-risk payoff.
 We take long positions in stocks that we determine are fundamentally cheap and wish to own for the long-term, and short positions in stocks that we determine are fundamentally expensive.